aprilmintacpineda/chat-with-people-backend/README.md

 - Email verification (I used [mailtrap](https://mailtrap.io/))
 - Sign in.
 - Search for users (name, email, or username).
 - Initiate chat with other users.
-- Add other users to the conversation to create a group chat.
-- You can even chat yourself (if it makes you happy).
+You can even chat yourself (if it makes you happy).
+- Create group chats and invite other users.

 # Technologies used